-Management costs do not include transactional and operational costs.
-Transactional and operational costs are amounts which an investor in a fund would bear if they invested in the assets of the Fund directly.
-This is explained below under the heading 'Transactional and operational costs'.
+Management costs do not include transaction costs.
+Transaction costs are amounts which an investor in a fund would bear if they invested in the assets of the Fund directly.
+This is explained below under the heading 'Transaction costs'.

 The management costs disclosed in the fees and costs tables in the PDS are based on reasonable estimates projected over a 12-month period.